MrSmith33/vox/readme.md

 # Test suite

-It uses jitting for most tests, which allows D code to call into compiled test case and to pass D function pointers inside compiled code.
+It uses jitting for most tests, which allows D code to call into a compiled test case and to pass D function pointers inside compiled code.